vruss14/vruss14/README.md

 Feel free to contact me at vruss14@gmail.com with any professional inquiries.

 ## Recent Projects
-- 🐛 Debugged & Deconstructed (created with Handlebars.js, Bootstrap, CSS, JavaScript, Lorem Picsum, Express.js, Node.js, MySQL, and Sequelize): a full-stack application that gives developers the opportunity to share their latest tips/discoveries.
+- 🟦 WallPro: a full-stack application that simplifies and expedites the process of ordering vinyl installation materials.
-- 🚀 SpaceE (created with Handlebars.js, CSS, Bootstrap, JavaScript, Node.js, Express.js, MySQL, Sequelize, the Space News API, the Where the ISS at API, the NASA APOD (unofficial API), the SpaceX API, the Google Calendar API, and Moment.js): a full-stack application that helps users learn space through several informational sources.
+- 🐛 Debugged & Deconstructed: a full-stack application that gives developers the opportunity to share their latest tips/discoveries.

 [![Valerie's Portfolio](https://img.shields.io/badge/Portfolio-6DB33F?style=for-the-badge&logo=Portfolio&logoColor=white)](https://vruss14.github.io/web-development-portfolio/)